 When the test tube is taken out of the centrifuge, it will have settled into three parts:

 - plasma, or the fluid in your blood

 Each component will settle in a different part of the tube, with the red blood cells moving to the bottom of the tube.
 The red blood cells are then compared to a guide that tells what proportion of your blood they make up.

 While the laboratory that tests the blood sample may have its own ranges, generally accepted ranges for hematocrit depend on your gender and age.
 Typical ranges are as follows:

 - adult women: 34.9 to 44.5 percent

-Low hematocrit levels can indicate:
+Low hematocrit levels

 High hematocrit levels can indicate:

 Before getting the test, let your doctor know if you’ve recently had a blood transfusion or are pregnant.
 Pregnancy can decrease your blood urea nitrogen (BUN) levels due to increased fluid in your body.
 A recent blood transfusion can also affect your results.
 If you live at a high altitude, your hematocrit levels tend to be higher due to reduced amounts of oxygen in the air.